alexandremathiasdonnat/Mathematics-Papers/README.md

 **Hi there! 👋**

 This repository gathers my mathematical notes, practice, experiments, labs and worked papers covering the core foundations required for modern data science and machine learning.
+Jupyter is used as an appropriated tool here for its cells of code and markdown LaTex demonstrations, interpretations of results.

 The focus is deliberately placed on understanding first principles rather than relying on black-box tools.
 Topics are developed from definitions and geometry to optimization and probabilistic reasoning, with an emphasis on clarity, rigor, and interpretability.